ios-app-jjjnp/weather-app/README.md

 * ✅ Logged in user preferences are saved on server.
 Prioritized over locally stored preferences

 **Optional Nice-to-have Stories**
+* ✅ User can switch between Celsius and Fahrenheit

 ### 2. Screen Archetypes